code-capture/CodeCapture-Xamarin/README.md

 ## Steps To Run

-Please follow the following steps to run the project in **Visual Studio 2019**
+Please follow the following steps to run the project in **Visual Studio Community 2019**

 1. Clone the repository to a location of your preference